Holiday homes in Jutland: Denmark's own holiday paradise is written by Cecilie Saustrup Kirk.

 The number of cottages has kept up with demand, so there is plenty to choose from.
 However, you have to be quick, as it is not only Danes who love the area.
 Every summer, tourists to the area abound from especially Germany, then you will find a good offer, it is with turn on immediately.

 Further north you will find Hvide Sande, which is also a popular cottage area.
-Hvide Sande is especially coveted by surfers due to the good weather conditions, and every year a big surfing festival is held under the name Waterz.
-The place is especially suitable for water sports, because you can surf in the North Sea on one side of Hvide Sande, and on the other hand you can kite, wind and SUP surf in Ringkøbing Fjord.
+Hvide Sande is especially coveted by surfers because of the good weather conditions, and every year a big surfing festival is held under the name Waterz.
+The place is particularly suitable for water sports because you can surf in Vesterhavet on one side of Hvide Sande, and on the other side you can kite, wind and SUP surf in Ringkøbing Fjord.

 Hvide Sande is an old fishing village, so here you will find the classic and romantic holiday homes, which many just associate with Danish holiday homes.
 But in step with the city's popularity, there have also been several newly built holiday homes that meet the requirements for a pool, fireplace and sauna.